SHIK Potential (Sundararaman)¶

 )

-# With melt pre-equilibration (default)
+# Without melt pre-equilibration (default)

 potential = generate_potential(structure_dict, potential_type="shik")

-# Without melt pre-equilibration
+# With melt pre-equilibration

-potential = generate_potential(structure_dict, potential_type="shik", melt=False)
+potential = generate_potential(structure_dict, potential_type="shik", melt=True)

 Langevin pre-equilibration (melt parameter)¶

-Set melt=True (the default) when the starting structure was generated by generate_structure.
+Set melt=True when the starting structure was generated by generate_structure.
 That function produces a pseudo-random arrangement of atoms that can cause the simulation to explode if integrated directly with the SHIK potential, due to extremely large forces from the steep \(r^{-24}\) repulsion term at short inter-atomic distances.
 The Langevin pre-equilibration stage gently relaxes atomic overlaps before the melt-quench protocol begins.

-By default (melt=True), the SHIK configuration appends a Langevin dynamics + NVE/limit pre-equilibration stage:
+When melt=True, the SHIK configuration appends a Langevin dynamics + NVE/limit pre-equilibration stage:

-fix langevin all langevin 5000 5000 0.01 48279
+fix langevin all langevin 4000 4000 0.01 48279

 fix ensemble all nve/limit 0.5